TurboVega/ogege/memory_map.md

 ## Sprite Data
 Pixel data for sprites is stored in an array, accessed using the pixel data index value.
 Each data element is 10 bits long.
-There are 3 bits for a transparency level, and 8 bits for a palette color index.
+There are 3 bits for an alpha level, and 8 bits for a palette color index.

 In terms of storage sprites of various sizes consume the following numbers of sprite array bytes (sizes can be thought of as WxH or HxW):